cdevents/spec/custom/README.md

 Some events might be added to CDEvents, if they're considered for interoperability by the CDEvents community.
 Some events however, are very specific to a tool or are not relevant from an interoperability point of view.

-Custom event types exist as a mean to make it easier for tools to adopt CDEvents and provide event producers and consumer with a consistent way to produce and consume events aligned to the CDEvents specification.
+Custom event types exist as a mean to make it easier for tools to adopt CDEvents and provide event producers and consumers with a consistent way to produce and consume events aligned to the CDEvents specification.

 To ensure interoperability, tools should use events available in the CDEvents specification as much as possible.
 Missing events can be proposed to the CDEvents community and included in future releases.
 Custom events are meant for events that are strictly tool specific and thus not good candidates for CDEvents.